astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 For more information, refer to ["Manage Airflow Versions"](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions/).

-> **Note:** Support for Astronomer Certified 1.10.5 is ending soon.
-As of Astronomer v0.22, users will NOT be able to create a new Airflow Deployment with 1.10.5.
-We'll continue to support existing 1.10.5 users through December 31, 2020 but strongly recommend you upgrade to AC 1.10.7+.

 #### Support for Multiple Schedulers

 Airflow 2.0 is around the corner and will allow users to provision multiple Airflow Schedulers for high-availability and scale.
 While Airflow 2.0 is not generally available just yet, Astronomer v0.22 pre-emptively supports the ability to provision up to 4 Schedulers via the Astronomer UI for Airflow Deployments running Airflow 2.0+.